raspibolt/raspibolt/lnd.md

 This is not the most secure setup, but you can improve it later if you want, with the bonus guides linked below.
 To give some perspective: other Lightning implementations like c-lightning or Eclair don't even have a password.

-* As user "lnd", create a text file and enter your LND wallet `password [D]`.
+* As user "lnd", create a text file and enter your LND wallet `password [C]`.
 Save and exit.

   ```sh
   $ nano /data/lnd/password.txt